 Last but not least, anxiety is a symptom that can be extremely irritating.
 As if your life wasn’t stressful enough, low amounts of iron can send you into even deeper depression and anxiety.

-I know most of you think iron deficiency is not something to stress too much about.
+I know most of you think that low amount of iron is not something to stress too much about.
 But, this is where people make the biggest mistake.

 Iron deficiency can cause lots of problems, especially for pregnant women.

-Some of the risks associated with iron deficiency are irregular heartbeat, complications during pregnancy, and delayed growth of infants and children.
+Some of the risks associated are irregular heartbeat, complications during pregnancy, and delayed growth of infants and children.

 If those are not reasons enough to ramp up your iron intake, then I don’t know what to say anymore